 The thermostat starts at a closed position when you start the engine to help it reach operating temperature.
 As coolant temperature rises, it begins to open.
 The opening allows hot coolant in the engine to flow into the radiator, while the water pump pushes lower-temperature coolant from the radiator into the engine.
 When the lower-temperature coolant reaches the thermostat container, the expanding fluid begins to contract, closing the thermostat’s valve.

 When a thermostat fails in the closed position, your vehicle runs hot and can overheat.
+Overheating can lead to major issues down the line.

 Servicing your cooling/antifreeze system regularly and making sure your antifreeze protection levels are high enough will help prevent a thermostat failure such as this.
 If your vehicle is experiencing poor heat or if the temperature gauge appears to be running hot, have your vehicle checked out at Trinity Automotive today.
+We are White Bear Lake’s first choice for auto repair and maintenance.